 My first experience at an Ecstatic Dance Session...

 By Marianne Sheena, Nutritional Therapist specialising in gut, hormonal and adrenal health.
-Her approach focuses on combining dietary changes with lifestyle and biohacking techniques to rebalance and restore optimal health.

-As an introvert with little to no rhythm (as a seven year-old, my despairing gymnastics dance teacher told my disappointed mother that despite excellent agility, I just couldn't seem to keep to the music), I am never the first person on the dancefloor.
+As an introvert with little to no rhythm (as a seven year-old, my despairing gymnastics dance teacher told my disappointed mother that despite excellent agility, I just couldn't seem to keep to the music), I am never the first person on the dance floor.
 In my awkward twenties, I would never have dreamed of busting a groove without tempering my inhibitions with numerous cocktails and a rack of tequila shots.
 So, fast forward to today and having since embarked on an enlightening and perspective-shifting journey into health and wellness, and with the clubbing days of my twenties now (mostly) well behind me, I am rarely inebriated and my forays onto the dancefloor are even less commonplace.
 So the recent emergence amongst the wellbeing community of ecstatic dance events (described as “a movement practice that supports your free expression of emotions and inner space through movement and music”) was not something that had me running to sign myself up for.

 Despite this, during my nutrition training, I developed a strong fascination with the body’s ability to influence neurotransmitters and brain chemicals without the use of alcohol or drugs.
 It seemed remarkable to me that a person's brain physiology could be dramatically shifted purely through natural mechanisms.
 Oxytocin, the “bonding hormone”, for example, is stimulated by hugs or positive social interaction and in turn triggers the release of serotonin, a neurotransmitter associated with feelings of wellbeing and happiness.